Lauren Jenkins: 2020–present: Departure from Big Machine and Miles on Me

+In June 2019, Jenkins appeared as a guest DJ on SiriusXM's E Street Radio, hosting a program centered on the music of Bruce Springsteen.
+In January 2020, she released interpretations of Springsteen's "Hungry Heart" and "Stolen Car", both from his 1980 album The River.
+The recordings premiered on E Street Radio before their digital release on January 17, 2020.

 In early 2020, Jenkins was the supporting act for the European leg of Brett Eldredge's tour.
 She appeared on Ricky Ross's Another Country with Ricky Ross radio show on BBC Radio Scotland in February to perform songs from No Saint.
 On March 5 Jenkins learned from a Big Machine staffer that the label had dropped her.
 Additionally, Jenkins was going to embark on a European and United Kingdom tour in the same year, which was ultimately canceled.
 Her first independent release was "Ain't That Hard", which was unveiled in May 2020.
 Jenkins revealed in July 2021 that her second EP, Miles on Me, would be released in three parts, with its first part being released in the same month.
 She told American Songwriter that when the COVID-19 pandemic began, she abandoned work on her second studio album and instead conceived Miles on Me over three studio sessions throughout 2020.

 Artistry and personal life

 Reed labeled Jenkins a "natural country-pop star" and MusicRows Liza Anderson described her as an "Americana singer-songwriter".
 In reviews of No Saint, music critics highlighted Jenkins's vocal delivery.
 AllMusic's Stephen Thomas Erlewine wrote that her voice is the "first striking thing" when listening to the album.
 According to Tom Roland from Billboard, Jenkins's voice makes use of "multiple personalities".
 He regarded her lower resonance as "haunting and spooky" as well as her upper register being "biting and forceful".
 Marissa R. Moss of Rolling Stone stated that Jenkins was "never afraid" to showcase her vocal delivery on No Saint.
 Billboards Annie Reuter noted that the album has been recognized for her "smoky vocals and vivid storytelling".
 Jenkins's vocals have also been compared to those of Norah Jones, Sheryl Crow, and Stevie Nicks.
 No Saint comprises themes of romance, self-doubt, and alcohol.

 Throughout 2020, Jenkins performed live on social media platforms to help sustain herself and had given over 100 concerts by October.
 According to her, the tips she received from the viewers were "paying [her] bills".
 In 2022, she had hip replacement surgery as she suffered from chronic pain which was caused by extensive touring.
-During a songwriter's event at Napa, California, in 2021, musician Patrick Davis proposed to Jenkins.
+During a songwriter's event in Napa, California in 2021, musician Patrick Davis proposed to Jenkins.
 The pair had previously performed at charity events together.
 They wed on October 15, 2022, at Lookout Mountain, Georgia.
 Jenkins moved to Nashville in 2013, where she resides with Davis.
 The couple sang at Bret Saberhagen's cancer charity event "Strike Out" in September 2022.